 The South Outlet is formed between the North East Pier and the South West Breakwater.
-The assets are in generally poor condition and have experienced further degradation.
+The assets are in generally poor condition and continue to experience further degradation.
 The size of the structures means that they will continue to provide some protection to the headland even if no remedial action or maintenance program is undertaken.